 Custom domain names with rewrite policies configured

-If routes are configured for the custom domain name with a rewrite policy configured, the paths of the incoming HTTP requests are rewritten URLs.
+If routes are configured for the custom domain name with a rewrite policy configured, the paths of the incoming HTTP requests are the rewritten URLs.
 For more information about the rewrite feature for custom domain names, see Configure rewrite policies (in public review).

-.
+as described in the following table.
 In the JWT configurations of the HTTP trigger for the jwt-demo

 , and the replacement rule is /$1